Traits

 print(repr(dog))

-print(dog_info)Dog(name='Rex', age=5)
+print(dog)Dog(name=Rex, age=5)

 Generic structs with traits

 You can also use traits when defining a generic container.
 A generic container is a container (for example, an array or hashmap) that can hold different data types.
 In a dynamic language like Python it's easy to add different types of items to a container.
-But in a statically-typed environment the compiler needs to be able to identify the types at compile time.
+But in a statically-typed environment, the compiler needs to be able to identify the types at compile time.
 For example, if the container needs to copy a value, the compiler needs to verify that the type can be copied.

 The List type is an example of a